christellegessicca/Football-project-client/README.md

-# Application Title: A Description
+# Application Title: Fantasy Football

 This application allows the user to do sign up, sign in, change password, sign out.
 Create a new player, update player and delete player.